Lahari2412/git1/README.md

 3. **Save and close the file**:

-   Save the changes and close the text editor.
+   Save the changes and close the text editor(Ctrl+X).

 ### Step 3: Verify `.gitignore` is Working